twallema/pySODM/docs/workflow.md

 #### Goodness-of-fit: draw functions

 Next, let's visualize how well our simple SIR model fits the data.
 To this end, we'll simulate the model a number of times, and at each time we'll update the value of `beta` with a sample drawn by the MCMC.
-Then, assuming our model is an adequate representation of the modeled proces, we'll add observational noise to each model trajectory by using `add_negative_binomial()`.
+Then, assuming our model is an adequate representation of the modeled proces, we'll add observational noise to each model trajectory using `add_negative_binomial()`.
 Finally, we'll visualize the individual model trajectories and the data to asses the goodness-of-fit.

-To update a parameter value in each consecutive run, we'll use what is called a *draw function*.
-This function always takes two input arguments, the model parameters dictionary `param_dict` and a dictionary containing samples `samples_dict`, and must always return the model parameters dictionary.
+To repeatedly simulate a model and update a parameter value in each consecutive run, we'll use what is called a *draw function*.
+This function always takes two input arguments, the model parameters dictionary `param_dict` and a dictionary containing samples `samples_dict`, and must always return the model parameters dictionary `param_dict`.
 The draw function defines how the samples dictionary can be used to update the model parameters dictionary.
 In our case, we'll use `np.random.choice()` to sample a random value of `beta` from the dictionary of samples and assign it to the model parameteres dictionary, as follows,
 ```
 # Define draw function
 def draw_fcn(param_dict, samples_dict):